citrix-openstack/blogentries/xenapinfs.md

 `ovf` images (these images are specially named `vhd` files compressed to a `.tgz` archive).
 The cinder driver is using the nova xenapi plugins to upload/download the images.
 I am also working on a general case, to be able to create volumes from images with arbitrary format (such as qcow or raw).
+Should you wish to try out XenAPINFS, make sure that the fix for [this bug](https://bugs.launchpad.net/cinder/+bug/1129056) already hit trunk, or cherry-pick the patch.

 In this demo, I will: